 - After you’ve worked up an appetite again, grab fish tacos at El Pescadito.
 Don’t get too full though because you’ll want to save room for the next stop!

 - Our next stop only applies if you’re visiting a Friday-Sunday, but if you are, you must get barbacoa at El Hidalguense (cash only).
 It’s so so good!
 We ordered ¼ pound to share and it was the perfect amount for a snack!

 - Now that you’re stuffed, make your way to Roma Norte!
 We loved this neighborhood with its tree lined streets, parks in the middle of the road, and cool architecture.

 The best part of exploring these neighborhoods is just walking around and seeing what you find!
 While you’re there, keep an eye out for some murals!

 - Dinner at Contramar (make reservations).
 This is one of the most popular restaurants in CDMX and people rave about their tuna tostadas!

-Day 4’s adventure is in the charming neighborhood of Coyoacan, located a little bit out of the main area of the city, but full of culture and lots of great food!
+Day 4 of this Mexico City itinerary is spent in the charming neighborhood of Coyoacan, located a little bit out of the main area of the city, but full of culture and lots of great food!